-Learn the numbers from one to thirty in both receptive and expressive skills.
+Learn the numbers from one to hundred in both receptive and expressive skills.
 Watch the video and practice the numbers.
 For individual numbers, you also can check them in the ASL dictionary.

-Below are some rules for the ASL cardinal numbers from one to thirty.
-Please note that some of these rules are not the same in other grammatical contexts.
+There are some rules for the ASL cardinal numbers from one to 100.
+Please note that some of these grammatical rules are not the same in other contexts.

 For the cardinal numbers one through five, your palm is in, facing you as the signer.
 For the numbers six through nine, your palm is out -- facing outward from the signer's perspective.